ubccr/grendel/README.md

 ## Quickstart with QEMU/KVM

 The following steps will show how to PXE boot a linux virtual machine using QEMU/KVM and install Flatcar linux using Grendel.
+A demo of installing and using Grendel can be found [here](https://asciinema.org/a/b17YFY2uTpRotvUnXx8TVXx39).

 ### Installation